ElixirTeSS/TeSS/README.md

 # TeSS

-ELIXIR's Training e-Support Service using Ruby on Rails.
+[ELIXIR's](https://www.elixir-europe.org/) Training e-Support Service using Ruby on Rails.

+TeSS is a Rails 4 application.

 # Setup
 Below is an example guide to help you set up TeSS in development mode.
 More comprehensive guides on installing Ruby, Rails, RVM, bundler, postgres, etc. are available elsewhere.

-## Ruby, RVM, Bundler, Rails
+## RVM, Ruby, Bundler, Rails
-### Ruby and RVM
+### RVM and Ruby

 It is typically recommended to install Ruby with RVM.
 With RVM, you can specify the version of Ruby you want installed, plus a whole lot more (e.g. gemsets).
-Full installation instructions are [available online](http://rvm.io/rvm/install/).
+Full installation instructions for RVM are [available online](http://rvm.io/rvm/install/).

 TeSS was developed using Ruby 2.2 and we recommend using version 2.2 or higher.
-To install it and quickly set up a gemset 'tess', you can do something like the following:
+To install it (after you installed RVM) and set up a gemset 'tess', you can do something like the following:

  * `rvm install ruby-2.2-head`
  * `rvm use --create ruby-2.2-head@tess`

 ### Bundler
- "Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed."
+ Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed for your Ruby application.

+ To install it, you can do:

 `$ gem install bundler`

+Note that program 'gem' (a package management framework for Ruby called RubyGems) gets installed when you install RVM so you do not have to install it separately.

 ### Rails